iamraviprakash/fe-machine-coding/README.md

 ## Features
 ### Implemented
-* Row actions: Indent, outdent, and delete
+* Row actions: Indent, outdent, delete, and move
-* Parent and child relation ship is maintained: If you delete parent, child will also be deleted
+* Parent and child relation ship is maintained: If you delete or move a parent, child will also be deleted
 * The text in each row can be editable like a text box
 * Load json to create structure.
 Also, modified json data can be downloaded

-### Yet to be implemented
-* Row actions: Move the item

 ## How to setup
 1. `cd` to the home directory of the project